jkellndorfer/openNISAR/README.md

 `NETCDF:/vsis3/<s3url without the s3:// prefix>`

 This will open a dialog to pick the h5 variables to load.
-Note that frequency A takes a while, wheras frequency B HHHH or HVHV for example display rather quickly.
+Note that frequency A takes a while, whereas frequency B HHHH or HVHV for example display rather quickly.